InteropIO/manager-examples/auth-basic/README.md

 npm install

+npm audit fix

 npm run start

 ```

-- The Admin UI can be found at http://localhost:8080/admin
+- The Admin UI can be found at http://localhost:3000/admin

 - Use username `admin` and password `admin` to login.